InspexCo/SCSTG/testing-items/5-blockchain-data.md

 ## 5.2.
 Spot price should not be used as a data source for price oracles

 Price oracle can be implemented by fetching the real-time on-chain data from a decentralized exchange contract.
 However, the spot price can easily be manipulated; therefore, the price fetched from the oracle can be manipulated by a malicious actor.
+This is especially impactful when combined with flash loans.

 **Testing:**